googleapis/google-api-python-client/docs/oauth-server.md

         SERVICE_ACCOUNT_FILE, scopes=SCOPES)
 ```

-Use the `Credentials` object to call Google APIs in your application.
+Use the `credentials` object to call Google APIs in your application.

 #### Using Domain-wide Delegation